awa-ai/awadb/README.md

     Store and search embedding vectors for LLM Applications!
 </p>

-No OS environment limitation, Linux, MacOSX and Windows are all supported!
+Linux, MacOSX and Windows are all supported!

 # Installation
 ```bash